The Docker overview page that can be accessed directly from the navigation menu provides a summary of the most relevant

 There are performance limitations related to the number of running containers.
 The total number of containers that can be monitored in parallel isn't strictly defined though; this depends on the type of monitored applications and host resources.

 Docker containers on Linux can run in any of the following network modes: Host, Bridge, Container, Overlay, None, Macvlan.
 The default network mode is Bridge.
-From the available network modes, OneAgent is capable of reporting topology for containers running in network modes: Host, Bridge, and Container.
+From the available network modes, OneAgent is capable of reporting topology and network metrics for containers running in network modes: Host, Bridge, and Container.
 Topology for other network modes isn't reported.
-OneAgent is however able to detect and report other network modes (with the exception of Macvlan).
+However, OneAgent is able to detect and report other network modes (with the exception of Macvlan).

 Docker topology isn't reported when using cloud-infrastructure monitoring mode on Linux.

 Non-standard Docker binary file locations aren't supported on Linux.

 Container monitoring isn't supported when OneAgent is deployed on Linux in non-privileged mode (in absence of ambient capabilities and with the

 Only UNIX sockets and unencrypted TCP connections are supported when accessing the Docker API.
 Encrypted TLS connections aren't supported at this time.
 Ensure that your Daemon Socket Options don't include the